markerickson/forgather-rw-app/README.md

 # forgather-rw-app
-creating a simple and easy service for organizing stuff
+creating a simple and easy service for organizing lego peices in sets
 # Redwood

 > **WARNING:** RedwoodJS software has not reached a stable version 1.0 and should not be considered suitable for production use.
 In the "make it work; make it right; make it fast" paradigm, Redwood is in the later stages of the "make it work" phase.